 - Washing: Rinse thoroughly under cold water to remove any dirt.

-- Cooking: Young leaves can be used in salads.
-Flower buds can be pickled or used as a garnish.
+- Cooking: Use young leaves in salads.
+Pickle flower buds or use them as a garnish.

 - Preserving: Buds can be pickled for later use.